AncientAbysswalker/Elysian-Cannon/README.md

 ## Status

+The current build is still very early in development, but the standard requirements above are able to be met.

 This is an active development project for me, and I will be continually updating this.

 The following are videos showing example functionality as development progresses: